Genius: Siege (Comics) | Review

 Artwork and Writing

 Richardson excels at action choreography, rendering combat with kinetic energy that never sacrifices clarity.
 You can track every tactical movement and understand spatial relationships between combatants.
-Her panel layouts control pacing brilliantly, using varied compositions to build tension during quieter strategic planning moments.
+Her panel layouts control pacing brilliantly, using varied compositions to build tension during quieter planning moments.

 Final Verdict